 The Midrasha offers an ideal setting for mature and motivated women from Israel and around the globe to achieve spiritual and intellectual growth in a religious Zionist framework in a unique blend of intimate settings and programs combined with the resources of a large educational institution.

-Founded in 1990, Midreshet HaRova's one-year post-high-school Overseas Program has been providing a high level religious Zionist educational experience for young women from the Diaspora for nearly two decades.
+Founded in 1990, Midreshet HaRova's one-year post-high-school Overseas Program has been providing a high level religious Zionist educational experience for young women from the Diaspora for nearly a quarter of a century.
 Located in the historic Jewish Quarter of Jerusalem’s Old City, the Midrasha offers an unparalleled atmosphere for a challenging Judaic Studies curriculum integrated with a complete Israel experience.
-Students come from all over the Jewish world.

 Students are encouraged to experience Israel to the fullest.
 Overseas students often share rooms with Israeli students, and participate with Israelis in activities including weekly chevrutot and field trips.
 Programs focusing on current events and the political situation in Israel are a regular part of the informal education program, as well as an annual Masa to Poland, which serves as the focal point of the Midrasha’s Holocaust education program.

-The accredited Educational Leadership program for overseas students encourages motivated students to combine their personal educational exploration with the necessary skills to lead others in learning in both formal and informal settings.
-At the completion of the 10-month course of study, students receive a certificate of “Teacher for the Diaspora” from the Israeli Ministry of Education.
+The Educational Leadership program for overseas students encourages motivated students to combine their personal educational exploration with the necessary skills to lead others in learning in both formal and informal settings.

 The full Midrasha program includes volunteer work in the broader community of Jerusalem, special tiyulim, shabbatot and seminars, and various other communal projects geared toward encouraging students participation in and understanding of the contemporary social web of Israeli society.